 8. Buy a gardening kit.
 Purchase seeds and supplies like gloves and tools.
 Include a book on gardening — download information and charts from your local agriculture co-op.

 9. Purchase a zoo membership.
 With great year-round programming for children, zoo memberships usually include workshops, classes, and special events.
-Some zoos have opened following social distancing guidelines.
-For those still closed, connect online.
-Some zoos offer webcams so guests can even see their favorite animals.

 10. Buy a National Parks Service membership.
 With over 2,000 federal recreation sites in the US, a year-long pass provides the foundation for incredible adventures.
 You'll be making memories and supporting the vital work the Trusts/Parks do.

 11. Give them the universe.
 Purchase a telescope and some basic astronomy books.
 Download Google Sky and see how many celestial bodies they can locate.
 Pitch a tent and sleep under the stars.